 Diabetes is a chronic disease that causes blood sugar levels to rise higher than normal.
 Diabetes affects more than 34 million people in the United States.
+Diabetes has no cure, but the encouraging news is that with a little exercise and a change in diet it can often be reversed.
+That is where the Shasta Family YMCA can help.

 A condition called prediabetes occurs when blood sugar levels are higher than normal but not high enough for a type 2 diabetes diagnosis.
 Prediabetes is real, and it is likely to develop into Type 2 Diabetes within 5 years unless preventative action is taken.
 It is estimated that half of Shasta County adults have prediabetes but do not know it.